New York City Clergy Abuse Lawyer

 Backed by an award-winning team, we represent children, families, and adult survivors of child sex abuse in civil litigation against religious institutions that failed to adequately investigate abuse allegations, report to law enforcement, and keep children and members safe.

 Following New York’s extension of the New York Child Victims Act, more survivors are now stepping forward to bring sexual abuse claims against clergy and religious organizations.
-The Perecman Firm is available to guide you toward the justice you deserve.
+The Perecman Firm, P.L.L.C., is available to guide you toward the justice you deserve.

 Why Choose The Perecman Firm, P.L.L.C.?